-- We established and maintain a Corporate Accessibility Policy and Accessible Client Service Feedback Process; - Standards are maintained for the production of information in alternate formats and provision of communication supports when requested; - Our accessibility policies and options for receiving information in alternate formats is available on our website and at our office; - Our procurement processes provide for the evaluation of accessibility requirements and options; - Our employees and on-site service providers are trained in providing accessible goods, services and facilities.
-A training policy is in place to support our accessibility program; - Clients invited to meetings and information sessions are asked whether they require any accommodation to ensure we are able to meet their expectations; - We've been responsive to feedback received from our clients and employees.
-For example, we introduced an alternative to CAPTCHA technology on our client e-Services portal to permit clients who use screen readers to independently access the portal; - Accessibility features were embedded into the design of our Employer Portal for employer representatives involved in administering the PSPP; and - In 2018, we implemented a new public website, which meets AODA web accessibility guidelines and features better contrast, a bigger font and screen-reader compatibility.
+- We established and maintain a Corporate Accessibility Policy and Accessible Client Service Feedback Process; - We produce information in alternate formats and provide communication supports when requested, and in consultation with the person making the request to ensure the format or support meets their needs; - Our accessibility policies and options for receiving information in alternate formats are available on our website and at our office; - Our procurement processes provide for the evaluation of accessibility requirements and options; - Our employees and on-site service providers are trained in providing accessible goods, services and facilities.
+A training policy is in place to support our accessibility program; - OPB's offices were closed to our clients due to COVID-19 as of mid-March 2020.
+While primarily operating in a work from home model during COVID-19, we took steps to ensure that no one was disadvantaged from receiving service from us.
+This included making enhancements to our member e-services to facilitate uploading of documents for all types of transaction processing to avoid mailing by members who couldn't access those services.
+We also reviewed and expanded the types of transactions that could be completed by email and secure document upload. - Clients invited to meetings and information sessions are asked whether they require any accommodation to ensure we are able to meet their expectations.
+With our shift to virtual meetings during COVID-19, our online meeting tools support closed captioning should that be required; - We continue to invite and be responsive to feedback received from our clients and employees;